bcimbali/ck-site/src/portfolio-items/vice-motherboard-article.md

 homepage: "no"
 ---

-An article I wrote for Vice's Motherboard site.
-It is a profile of a 78 year old Estonian composer, Arvo Part.
+Motherboard article on Estonian musician Arvo Pärt's influence oncontemporary film and music and his trip to New York.